-I recall working with a firm that was going through a sea change: new management team, new go-to-market strategy, new product offering, new pricing structure—damn near new everything.
-The firm had a smart, driven and dedicated staff that kept their heads up through all the tumult and worked hard to remain engaged.
-Yet, I noticed as I worked with the firm that deadlines were often missed, decisions were made and then unmade, all-day meetings were scheduled with 12-hours notice, roles and responsibilities shifted day-to-day and work was continually reworked.
+I recall working with a firm that was going through a sea change: a new management team, new go-to-market strategy, new product offering, new pricing structure—damn near new everything.
+The firm had a smart, driven, and dedicated staff that kept their heads up through all the tumult and worked hard to remain engaged.
+Yet, I noticed as I worked with the firm that deadlines were often missed, decisions were made and then unmade, all-day meetings were scheduled with 12-hours notice, roles and responsibilities shifted day-to-day, and work was continually reworked.

 The cause: a smart managing partner who micro-managed everything from business strategy to brochures.
 The partner’s talented team produced great work and the partner reworked it over the weekend or impulsively redirected it.
-The predictable result of her behavior was frustration, disengagement and—you guessed it—learned helplessness.
+The predictable result of her behavior was frustration, disengagement, and—you guessed it—learned helplessness.
 Her people shut down, thinking “Why try to produce great work when it’s just going to be reworked anyway?”
 Together, the leader and staff created a downward spiral.
 The team stopped producing great work and the partner micro-managed the group even more.
 Many of the good people left.
 Those that shared the vision stayed a little longer.
 What was left ultimately brought the organization down to sub-par performance.

-Innovation and client-centricity are crucial attributes for driving growth, but innovation is about risk taking.
+Innovation and client-centricity are crucial attributes for driving growth, but innovation is about risk-taking.
 Client-centricity requires timely discernment and action at critical one-on-one moments.
 In an environment of micro-management or hyper-criticism, who is going to take risks and make decisions knowing that they will be overruled?
-Leaders need to model optimism, empower people and build cultures that bring out the best in people.
+Leaders need to model optimism, empower people, and build cultures that bring out the best in people.

-Arthur Andersen told his partners, “If you are doing anything that someone under you could be doing, you are holding your team back, you are holding yourself back and you are holding my firm back.”
+Arthur Andersen told his partners, “If you are doing anything that someone under you could be doing, you are holding your team back, you are holding yourself back, and you are holding my firm back.”
 Learned helplessness is not a self-inflicted phenomenon on the part of your associates.
-It is the result of a leader (or leaders) whose pessimism, need for control, distrust of their teams and/or lack of management acumen needs to be addressed.
+It is the result of a leader (or leaders) whose pessimism, need for control, distrust of their teams, and/or lack of management acumen needs to be addressed.